kevinsullivan/dmtl4/src/predLogic.md

 It's on the foundation of a simple predicate logic that most of contemporary mathematics rests.
-To give a sense how this could one, note that one can encode the natural numbers as either the empty set representing zero, or as a set containing the set representing a one-smaller number.
+To give a sense how this could work, note that one can encode the natural numbers as: either the empty set, encoding zero, or as a set containing the set representing a one-smaller number.

-The most salient point here, though, is that the choice of predicate logic as a formal *language* comes with this much richer range of formal representations of real world situations.
-A set of possible world situations no longer has to be represented only using Boolean variables, but is now represented by *objects*, *functions* from tuples of objects to other objects, *sets* of objects with given properties, and *relations* that associate objects that, together, have certain properties, such as one particular number being *less than* another.
+The nesting level represents the value, just as for *Nat* in Lean.

+The larger point here is that the choice of any given logic in which to reason about the world brings with it a form of structure in terms of which one can represent specific states of the real world, over which expressions are evaluated.

+## Semantic Domains for Predicate Logic

+In particular, predicate logic brings along with it a much richer form of structure (than vector of Boolean) that one use to represent real world conditions of interest.
+A set of possible world situations no longer has to be encoded just as a vector of binary Boolean values.
+We can represent a world now in essentially *relational* terms.
+Predicate logic is the core theory underpinning relational databases.
+Our world state representation structures can now have:

+- *objects* representing corresponding objects in the real domain (e.g., "Tom", "Mary")
+- *functions* from objects to objects  in the real world (e.g., motherOf Tom = Mary)
+- *relations* among objects in the real world (e.g., youngerThan Tom Mary)
+- *sets of objects* (e.g., { "Tom", "Mary" }) [unary relation]

+To know how to use predicate logic effectively, it really helps to think about how you want to represent the space of all of the possible worlds about which you might speak, and how to represent specific individual worlds in that space.
+Think in relational terms.
+@@@ -/

+/- @@@
-To start to write practical predicate logic expressions, one must have specified such a formal semantic domain, i.e., a form of world state representations over which expressions in predicate logic will be written and evaluated.
-The syntax of predicate logic then provides for *constant* symbols, interpreted as referring to domain objects; *variables*, also (when *free*, not *bound* by a quantifier, discussed later) to be interpreted as referring to objects; *function* names, interpreted as referring to functions in the semantic domain; and set/relation symbols used to refer to sets and relations in the semantic domain.
-An expression in predicate logic is then evaluted by mapping these syntactic elements to their semantic meanings and checking if the resultis true in the semantic domain.
+The syntax of predicate logic is then set up to provide nice ways to talk about such world representations.
+The syntax provides *constant* symbols (referring to fixed domain objects); (free) *variables*, also interpreted as referring to objects; *function* symbols (and arguments, interpreted as referring to functions in the world); and *predicate* symbols refering to relations in the domain.

-Without elaborating, we will note that what we've described here is a *formal* semantics.
-The particular representation of the real world, the form of structure over which predicate logic expressions can be evaluated, will have its own intended meanings in the real world.
-To have a complete understanding of the soundness of formal reasoning over formal structures, one must also consider the real semantics of the structures.
+Predicate logic inherits the connectives of propositional logic, adds two kinds of quantified expressions, and puts it all together into a syntax of *well formed formula* in predicate logic.

-## First-Order Predicate Logic
+## Limited Expressiveness of First-Order Predicate Logic

 The variant of predicate logic taught in typical DMT1 courses is called first-order predicate logic.
 The logic of Lean is a